stoplightio/prism/packages/http/README.md

   });
 ```

-In response you'll get whatever the server responds with.
+In response you'll get some... facts about cats.
+For example:

+> Cats aren’t the only animals that purr — squirrels, lemurs, elephants, and even gorillas purr too.

+:)

 # Advanced Topics